mgechev/blog.mgechev.com/_drafts/dependency-injection-react-angular-element-injectors.md

 The instances of the class `OpaqueToken` are uniques values which are used by the DI mechanism of Angular to represent tokens in cases when we cannot use a type.

-For the second problem, we can require a dependency whoes token is not a type by using the `@Inject` parameter decorator of Angular/[`injection-js`](https://github.com/mgechev/injection-js):
+For the second problem, we can require a dependency whose token is not a type by using the `@Inject` parameter decorator of Angular/[`injection-js`](https://github.com/mgechev/injection-js):

 ```ts
 const BUFFER_SIZE = new OpaqueToken('BufferSize');